woodjme/autoscaling-ec2-gitlab-runners-fargate/readme.md

 * `SubnetID` - Select subnets - Must be in the selected VPC!
 * `GitLabURL` - The Gitlab URL, change if self-hosted
 * `GitLabRegistrationToken` - The Gitlab runer registration token
+* `AdditionalRegisterParams` - Any additional parameters you want to pass to `gitlab-runner register`
 * `InstanceType` - The instance type of the runners
 * `RootVolumeSize` -The size of the root volume on the runners
 * `CacheExpirationInDays` - Select how long to store a jobs cache output in S3